0330 822 0505

 How different workers might be affected

-A lower income might not simply mean that you’ve switched to a lower paid job, it could mean a different way of working completely.
+A lower income might not simply mean that you’ve switched to a lower-paid job; it could mean a completely different way of working.

 A couple of the most common scenarios are:

-• Newly self-employed: if you’ve recently started your own business and are in the process of establishing regular work and clients, it can be harder to prove your income.
+• Newly self-employed: If you’ve recently started your own business and are establishing regular work and clients, it can be harder to prove your income.
 While many lenders want to see three years of accounts, some are happy with just two years, or even less if you have a strong track record within your industry and otherwise good credit scores.

-• Zero-hours contracts: don’t assume that a zero-hours contract means your remortgage is a lost cause.
-Although many lenders will see you as a riskier applicant, many appreciate the nuances of this type of work arrangement and are prepared to look on a case by case basis.
-It will boost your application if you can show at least 12 month’s experience/payslips within a zero-hours contract and a corresponding P60.
+• Zero-hours contracts: Don’t assume that a zero-hours contract means your remortgage is a lost cause.
+Although many lenders will see you as a riskier applicant, many appreciate the nuances of this type of work arrangement and are prepared to look on a case-by-case basis.
+It will boost your application if you show at least 12 months’ experience/payslips within a zero-hours contract and a corresponding P60.

 Can you remortgage if you’re unemployed?